a20r/roshelper/README.md

 ```

 Yup, that was ugly.
 However, with Pythonic power coursing through my veins, I
 have provided some sugar that makes your code look beautiful.
+Using decorators
+and reflection, I am able to turn that ugly mess of text above into a
+structured and readable piece of code.

 ```python
 import roshelper